dtr-org/unit-e/doc/developer-notes.md

     braces are required, and the `then` and `else` clauses must appear correctly indented on a new line.

 - **Symbol naming conventions**.
-These are preferred in new code, but are not required when doing so would need changes to significant pieces of existing code.
+These are required for new code but no need change the old one just for the sake of renaming, only if the logic is touched.
   - Variable and namespace names are all lowercase, and may use `_` to separate words (snake_case).
     - Class member variables have a `m_` prefix.